axbraae/abraae/content/project/2021-10-14-xgboost-star-classifier-pipeline/index.md

 Processed and balanced data obtained from [Kaggle](https://www.kaggle.com/vinesmsuic/star-categorization-giants-and-dwarfs)

-I will used this data set to test out the XGBoost classifier.
+I will use this data set to test out the XGBoost classifier.
 Information on the dataset is as follows (taken from the original [Kaggle](https://www.kaggle.com/vinesmsuic/star-categorization-giants-and-dwarfs) entry):

 "Stellar Classification uses the spectral data of stars to categorize them into different categories.